aakashb1/sliding_window/README.md

 1. While calculating the error, values are again looked up from the hash map which is O(N) for the outer map and O (M) for the inner map    where M is the lesser of length of actual values present to that of predicted values present.
 1. Writing the starting time, ending time of a window along with its average error takes approximately O(N) time.
 1. Hence overall time complexity is Max(O(N), O(M)).
-1. Space Complexity is O (N * P) where N is the number of time hours and P is the maximum length of stock id values across N time hours.
+1. Space Complexity is O (N * P) where N is the number of time hours and P is the length of stock id values for N time hours.